Mike Evans (wide receiver): 2017 season

 On April 17, 2017, the Buccaneers picked up the fifth-year option on Evans's contract.

 Due to Hurricane Irma, Evans and the Buccaneers had to move their Week 1 game to later in the season.
 On September 17, 2017, in his season debut in Week 2, Evans recorded seven receptions for 93 yards and a touchdown in the 29–7 victory over the Chicago Bears.
-Over the next three games, Evans had one touchdown and averaged 61 yards, before a 95-yard performance with a touchdown in the Week 6 loss to Arizona, followed by 88 yards and a touchdown in the loss to the Buffalo Bills.
-In Week 8, Evans was held to 60 yards before a disastrous Week 9 against the New Orleans Saints.
+Over the next three games, Evans had one touchdown and averaged 61 yards, before a 95-yard performance with a touchdown in the Week 6 loss to the Arizona Cardinals, followed by 88 yards and a touchdown in the loss to the Buffalo Bills.
+In Week 8, Evans was held to 60 yards before a disastrous Week 9 against the Saints.
 Not only was Evans held to 13 yards, he involved himself in a fight between Saints rookie Marshon Lattimore and injured teammate Jameis Winston.
 Evans was not ejected, but flagged for a personal foul, and later suspended one game despite an appeal.
 He returned with 92- and 78-yard efforts, before two more poor weeks of 25 and 33 yards.
-In Week 15, Evans had his first touchdown in eight weeks, en route to 79 yards in the loss to the Atlanta Falcons.
-Week 16 was Evans' only 100+ yard game of the season, 107 yards on six receptions in another loss to the Carolina Panthers.
+In Week 15, Evans had his first touchdown in eight weeks, en route to 79 yards in the loss to the Falcons.
+Week 16 was Evans' only 100+ yard game of the season, 107 yards on six receptions in another loss to the Panthers.
 In Week 17's 31–24 win over the New Orleans Saints, Evans became the third receiver in NFL history to begin his career with four consecutive years of 1,000 yards receiving after catching five passes for 55 yards.
-Overall, he finished the 2017 season with a team-leading 71 receptions for 1,001 receiving yards, but only five receiving touchdowns for the 5–11 Buccaneers.
+Overall, he finished the 2017 season with a team-leading 71 receptions for 1,001 yards, but only five touchdowns for the 5–11 Buccaneers.